Madhus of Mayfair

 London's Indian restaurant scene has undergone a significant structural shift over the past two decades.
 What was once a category defined by high-volume neighbourhood houses has fractured into distinct tiers, with a small cohort of restaurants now operating at price points and service standards that place them directly alongside the Modern British and Contemporary European rooms that dominate Mayfair and the West End.
 Madhus of Mayfair, operating from within The Dilly Hotel at 21 Piccadilly, positions itself firmly in that upper bracket, where the competition is not other Indian restaurants but the full range of serious fine-dining destinations in one of the capital's most scrutinised postcodes.

 That address matters.
-Piccadilly sits at the intersection of St James's, Mayfair, and the Regent Street corridor, which means any restaurant operating here is measured against a peer set that includes Sketch, The Lecture Room and Library to the north, Restaurant Gordon Ramsay a short distance to the south-west, and the broader concentration of Michelin-recognised rooms that make this part of London the country's most densely credentialled dining district.
-For a broader picture of what the city offers across all categories, our full London restaurants guide maps the complete range.
+Piccadilly sits at the intersection of St James's, Mayfair, and the Regent Street corridor, which means any restaurant operating here is measured against a comparable set that includes Sketch, The Lecture Room and Library to the north, Restaurant Gordon Ramsay a short distance to the south-west, and the broader concentration of Michelin-recognised rooms that make this part of London the country's most densely credentialled dining district.

 The Front-of-House Proposition at This Level